 Intrauterine Insemination (IUI)

-Sometimes the sperm does not reach the correct place inside of the uterus.
-This can be due to a number of factors.
+Sometimes the sperm does not reach the correct place inside of the uterus, which can be due to a number of factors.
 There may be abnormalities of the sperm count, movement or shape that make the sperm less effective on their own.
 By concentrating the best sperm and placing them directly into the uterus, we can maximize your chances of achieving pregnancy.
-This is done in the office.
-IUI takes only a few minutes and generally leads to no discomfort.
+IUI is done in the office, takes only a few minutes, and generally leads to no discomfort.

-Insemination with donor sperm can also be performed for single women, same sex female couples, male couple, trans-couples, or when sperm testing from a male partner is highly abnormal.
+Insemination with donor sperm can also be performed for single women, same-sex female couples, male couples, when sperm testing from a male partner is highly abnormal, or for trans couples.
 Sperm is normally obtained from a private commercial sperm bank adhering to requirements for infectious disease screening.